hyperledger-archives/sawtooth-docs-archive/faq/installation.md

 processes.
 Check again that they have not restarted.
 Also check that they are not Docker containers that have restarted.

-## I get this error after setting up a Sawtooth network: `Can't send message PING_RESPONSE back to ... because connection OutboundConnectionThread- tcp://192.168.0.100:8800 not in dispatcher`
+<h2> I get this error after setting up a Sawtooth network:
+`Can't send message PING_RESPONSE back to
+... because connection OutboundConnectionThread- tcp://192.168.0.100:8800
+not in dispatcher`</h2>

 The usual problem when you get this message is configuring the peer endpoints